Medically reviewed by Drugs.com. Last updated on Aug 23, 2022.

-A dislocated shoulder is an injury in which your upper arm bone pops out of the cup-shaped socket that's part of your shoulder blade.
-The shoulder is the body's most mobile joint, which makes it susceptible to dislocation.
+A dislocated shoulder is an injury in which the upper arm bone pops out of the cup-shaped socket that's part of the shoulder blade.
+The shoulder is the body's most flexible joint, which makes it more likely to dislocate.

 If you suspect a dislocated shoulder, seek prompt medical attention.
-Most people regain full shoulder function within a few weeks.
-However, once you've had a dislocated shoulder, your joint may become unstable and be prone to repeat dislocations.
+Most people regain full use of their shoulder within a few weeks.
+However, once a shoulder dislocates, the joint might be prone to repeat dislocations.

 - A visibly deformed or out-of-place shoulder